kaan-keskin/introduction-to-docker/DockerPresentation.md

 **Deploying the sample app**

-If you haven’t already done so, clone the app’s GitHub repo to your Swarm manager.
+Clone the app’s GitHub repo to your Swarm manager.
 ```sh
 $ git clone https://github.com/dockersamples/atsea-sample-shop-app.git
 $ cd atsea-sample-shop-app
 ```
 Stacks are deployed using the docker stack deploy command.
 In its basic form it accepts two arguments: